-9 In some EUDs the same person may be the focal point on several issues, whereas in other EUDs, there may be several focal points.
+8 In some EUDs the same person may be the focal point on several issues, whereas in other EUDs, there may be several focal points.

+- EUSR in Bosnia and Herzegovina

 - EUSR for Central Asia

 - EUSR for the Gulf Region

 - EUSR for the Horn of Africa

 - EUSR for Human Rights

 - EUSR for Kosovo

 - EUSR for the Middle East Peace Process

 - EUSR for the Sahel

 - EUSR for the South Caucasus and the crisis in Georgia

 - EUSR for the Belgrade-Pristina Dialogue and other Western Balkan regional issues

-EU Special Envoys10 are senior experts appointed by the HR/VP or the EC President.
+EU Special Envoys can be appointed by the HR/VP or by the EC President.
 Differently from EUSRs, no formal approval from the Council of the EU is required for their nomination, which reduces the level of oversight by EU MS and can make their appointment faster.
 While EUSRs are allocated a specific budget by the Council to support their work, EU Special Envoys do not benefit from similar resources.

-There are currently twelve EU Special Envoys:
+There are currently seven EU Special Envoys: